ArctosDB/documentation-wiki/_documentation/notifications.markdown

 # Notifications and Reports

-## Notifications and Reminders by Email
+## Notifications

-Reminders and Notifications are sent to Agents who are an active Operator with at least one "accepted" email address in their Agent profile.
-Please ensure that all notification agents have an active Arctos Operator account and a valid email address.
-You may check this via ``Reports/Services--->View Statistics--->Collection Contact/Operator Report``.
-Some reports (such as loans coming due) are sent directly to Agents, others (such as specimen data annotations) are sent to the collection’s contacts (usually “data quality”).
-Collection contacts may be managed through the Manage Collection app.
+Various Notifications regarding data quality problems and upcoming events are delivered to the Notifications tab of Arctos Operators.

+Notifications apply to the state of the data at the time they are generated.
+Many notifications are delivered somewhat asynchronously, so it is even possible that a problem has been fixed before the notification is sent.
+Fixing a problem does not change existing notifications, and changing notifications cannot fix the data which generated them.

+### Structure

+**Status** provides a convenient means to sort and filter notifications.
+Some values change the look of the interface.
+A status of "delete" deletes the user-link portion of the notification; other Operators can still see notifications which you have deleted.

+**Date** is timestamp at which the notification was delivered.

+**Subject** provides a means to sort and filter.

+**Content** is the body of the notification.
+This will generally include links to the data which generated the notification.

+**Shared** provides a place for shared notes regarding the notification.
+These are editable by anyone who received the notification.

+**CC** is a list of usernames who received the notification.
+Note that notifications are delivered to relevant (at the time of delivery) users, including those with locked accounts.

+### Examples

-The following notifications and reminders are sent via email:
+The following notifications and reminders are generated.
+This list is not all-inclusive; scheduled tasks are the only complete and authoritative source of this information.

+#### Loan Reminders
-**Loan Reminders** for loans where status is not “closed” are sent to:

- - The loan’s “notification contact” and “in-house contact” 30 days before the loan is due, 7 days before the loan is due, and the day the loan is due.
+Loans where status is not “closed” generate notifications 30 and 7 days before the loan is due, the every 30 days up to 300 days overdue, then daily.

- - The collection’s “loan request” agent(s), along with the loan’s “notification contact” and “in-house contact,” are emailed 7, 30, 60, 129, 150, 180, and 365 days after the loan was due.
+#### Permit reminders

-**Permit reminders** are emailed to the permit’s contact agent 365, 180, 30, and 0 days before the permit expires.
+Permit notifications are delivered 365,180,30, and 0 days before the permit expires.

+#### Accession reminders

-**Accession reminders** are emailed to the collection’s data quality contact on every annual anniversary of the received data as long as there are no specimens.
+Accession reminders are delivered on every annual anniversary of the received data as long as there are no records in the accession.

-**Annotations** are sent to the collection’s data quality contact upon submission, and may also be accessed under the Reports tab.
+#### Annotations

+Annotations where reviewer_comment is null generated monthly.

+#### Code table updates

-**Code table updates** are sent to all “data quality” contacts.
+Code table updates are sent daily.

-**Agent “flagged as duplicate” messages** are sent to the “data quality” contacts of affected collections 14 days before the agents are merged.

-**Arctos Pending Data Notification** are daily reminders of "Data Entry Extras" - specimen data pushed to part, identifier, etc. bulkloaders from specimen data entry.

-**Arctos Locality Change Notification** and **Arctos Collecting Event Change Notification** are daily notifications of changed Localities or Events.

-**Reciprocal Relationship Notification** is a daily notification of unreciprocated interspecimen relationships.
+#### Agents

+- Agents flagged as duplicates generate daily noification and completion notifications.
+- Agents not meeting the creation guidelines generate daily notifications

+#### Component Loaders

+ A weekly report of data in component loaders is send.

+ ##### Taxa

+ A report of quarantined taxa with no relationships is generated daily.

+ #### Collection Report

+ A report of collection data is delivered quarterly.

+ #### Usage

+ Various reports regarding citations, loans, and external identifiers are sent monthly.

+#### Reciprocal Relationships

+A report of unreciprocated relationships is sent weekly.

+## Email

+A daily "notification notification" is delivered to active Operators with at least one accepted 'notification email' address in their Agent profile.

 ## Reports